 The Wallenpaupack Area School District believes it is extremely important that parents and teachers work together to provide the best educational experience possible for our students.
-As such, the District offers an on-line home/school communications service, PowerSchool, available via the district's website.
-Through a
+As such, the District offers online home/school communications services, PowerSchool® and Schoology®, available via the district's website.
+Through a secure login and password provided by WASD, parents and students may view schedules, grades, daily/weekly bulletins and menus, and upcoming tests and projects.
+Information regarding PowerSchool® and Schoology® is provided during school open-houses, parent meetings and through your child's homeroom teacher.